Lower School Curriculum Guide

 The goal of the third grade program is to develop the students’ skill levels while encouraging them to feel positive about themselves and their participation in physical activity.
 The activities are varied to tap the myriad talents of our students and to stretch their abilities.
 In addition to the instructional units covered in class, students will participate in community events such as the American Heart Association’s “Kids’ Heart Challenge,” the “Fun Run” that kicks off Wildcat Weekend in the fall, and the Lower School Field Day in May.

 The third grade science program provides a variety of “hands-on” activities as the students become completely immersed in the scientific method and use related process skills.
 Throughout the year, the children are expected to work independently as well as cooperatively in observing, documenting, and reflecting on their varied experiments and activities.
-The children begin the year by learning about the Hudson River and Blind Brook Stream habitats including the macro-invertebrates living there.
-Later, each child becomes an expert on one animal living within the deciduous forest and its relationship to the other animals living there.
+The children begin the year by learning about the Hudson River habitat in class as well as in the field.
+Later, each child becomes an expert on one animal living within the deciduous forest surrounding the river and its relationship to the other animals living there.

 In the winter, the children learn how the constellations, moon, compasses, and sundials helped the early colonists and explorers navigate their journeys (a topic of study in social studies, art, language arts, library, and computer.)
-In the middle of the winter, students build upon their knowledge of electricity from second grade when they create a lighted sculpture.
-Students develop their understanding of how electric circuits work when they combine their computer programming and their artistic creativity.
+In the middle of the winter, students learn how to use the engineering design process to build robot sensors to scientifically test for colorful objects, which they learn to program in computer class.
 When spring arrives, the children discover the impact that weather and boat styles had on the early explorers and colonists.